Psyphy¶

 Predict probability of a correct response for a single stimulus.

-Design choice: WPPM computes discriminability & covariance; the TASK defines how that translates to performance.
-We therefore delegate to: task.predict(params, stimulus, model=self, noise=self.noise)
+Design choice: WPPM computes discriminability & covariance; the LIKELIHOOD defines how that translates to performance.
+We therefore delegate to: likelihood.predict(params, stimulus, model=self, noise=self.noise)

 Parameters: